TopFIND: Data access

-The data is presented to the user with a strong emphasis on the relation to curated background information and underlying evidence that led to the observation of a terminus, its modification or proteolytic cleavage.
+The data is presented to the user with an emphasis on the relation to curated background information and underlying evidence that led to the observation of a terminus, its modification or proteolytic cleavage.
 In brief the protein information, its domain structure, protein termini, terminus modifications and proteolytic processing of and by other proteins is listed.
 All information is accompanied by metadata like its original source, method of identification, confidence measurement or related publication.
 A positional cross correlation evaluation matches termini and cleavage sites with protein features (such as amino acid variants) and domains to highlight potential effects and dependencies in a unique way.
 Also, a network view of all proteins showing their functional dependency as protease, substrate or protease inhibitor tied in with protein interactions is provided for the easy evaluation of network wide effects.
 A powerful yet user friendly filtering mechanism allows the presented data to be filtered based on parameters like methodology used, in vivo relevance, confidence or data source (e.g. limited to a single laboratory or publication).
-This provides means to assess physiological relevant data and to deduce functional information and hypotheses relevant to the bench scientist.
-In a later release analysis tools for the evaluation of proteolytic pathways in experimental data have been added.
+This offers a way to evaluate physiologically relevant data and derive functional insights and hypotheses pertinent to bench scientists.
+In a subsequent update, analysis tools were introduced for assessing proteolytic pathways within experimental data.